 Atmospheric turbulence is one important challenge that needs to be considered for an OAM-multiplexed FSO communication system.
 Inhomogeneities in the temperature and pressure of the atmosphere can lead to variations in the refractive index along the transmission path.
-As in an OAM-multiplexed link, the orthogonality among multiple co-propagating OAM beams depends on their helical phasefront, turbulence-induced refractive index inhomogeneities can cause intermodal crosstalk between different data channels with different OAM orders, as they can easily distort the phasefront of OAM beams (Fig. 9(a)).
+As in an OAM-multiplexed link, the orthogonality among multiple co-propagating OAM beams depends on their helical phase front, turbulence-induced refractive index inhomogeneities can cause intermodal crosstalk between different data channels with different OAM orders, as they can easily distort the phase front of OAM beams [Fig. 9(a)].

-The effects of atmospheric turbulence on the OAM-multiplexed systems performance have been experimentally evaluated in the laboratory in several ways27-29.
-One example of the atmospheric effects emulation in the laboratory is shown in Fig. 9(a), which presents the concept of using a rotating phase plate to emulate the turbulence effects.
+The effects of atmospheric turbulence on the performance of OAM-multiplexed systems have been experimentally evaluated in the laboratory in several ways.27-29 One example of the emulation of atmospheric effects in the laboratory is shown in Fig. 9(a), which presents the concept of using a rotating phase plate to emulate the turbulence effects.
 The phase screen plate is mounted on a rotating stage and placed in the optical path of the beams.
 On the rotating plate, the pseudorandom phase distribution obeys Kolmogorov spectrum statistics.
-The strength of the emulated turbulence effect generally depends on the Fried parameter $r_0$ , and the beam size that is incident on the plate.
+The strength of the emulated turbulence effect generally depends on the Fried parameter $r_0$ and the beam size that is incident on the plate.
 In order to evaluate the turbulence effects, the modal crosstalk is characterized by measuring the power of the distorted beam in each OAM mode.
 Figure 9(b) presents the normalized power distribution among the neighboring OAM modes under weak and strong turbulences for an OAM +3 transmitted beam.
-It is shown that under the weak turbulence, the majority of the power is still in the transmitted OAM mode (i.e. OAM +3), and only a small part of the power is coupled into other neighboring OAM modes.
-However, as the turbulence strength increases, the power coupling into other OAM modes becomes higher, which could induce severe signal fading and crosstalk.
+It is shown that under the weak turbulence, the majority of the power is still in the transmitted OAM mode (i.e., OAM +3), and only a small part of the power is coupled to other neighboring OAM modes.